shoeffner/mthesis/src/models_and_methods.md

 # Methods and models

-Estimating gaze is done in Gaze using a geometric model realized in a flexible pipelined architecture.
+Estimating gaze is done in \Gaze{} using a geometric model realized in a flexible pipelined architecture.
 Most pipeline steps consist of smaller models which solve parts of the gaze estimation problem, others serve for input and output[^iopipeline] of the data.
-This chapter details the models and gives an overview of Gaze's architecture.
+This chapter details the models and gives an overview of \Gaze{}'s architecture.
 Finally there will be a short introduction of an alternative deep learning model for gaze tracking.

 [^iopipeline]: As of writing, no special output writers are implemented, but